Joannarama/pp2-hangman/README.md

 * Indicating what action the user must take at each step
 * Notifying the user if they have made an error
 * Counting down the tries remaining for the user
-* Congratulate them if they have won or encourage to play again if they lost
+* Congratulate them if they have won or encourage to play again if they have lost

 # **Planning**
 I created a flowchart in Lucid chart to help organise the structure of the game and my approach to it's development